Preparation for Weaving

 Fabric Design Illustrations

 Fabric designs are illustrated in a simple graphic manner, with blocks representing the placement of the yarns.
 Each vertical column of blocks represents a warp yarn, and each horizontal row of blocks represents a weft yarn.
 When a warp yarn weaves over a weft yarn and appears on the face of the fabric, a block is filled in or marked with a symbol (such as an X).
-Each filled-in block represents a warp yarn showing on the face of the fabric and each block left blank represents a weft yarn showing on the face of the fabric.
+Each filled-in block represents a warp yarn showing on the face of the fabric and each blank block represents a weft yarn showing on the face of the fabric.
 The full graphic rendering will give an explanation of how the fabric will be woven.

 Technical Design